Chief minister offers to quit as pressure on officials grows due to Mumbai attacks.

 The official would not elaborate on the timing or details of the US warning.

-Pakistan immediately hit back, with its foreign secretary summoning the Indian high commissioner in Islamabad to give a response to New Delhi’s protest, the Press Trust of India reported.
+Pakistan immediately hit back, with its foreign secretary summoning the Indian high commissioner in Islamabad to give a response to New Delhi’s protest, the Press Trust of India has reported.

 Pakistan’s government denies it was in any way linked to the attacks on India’s financial capital.